hieunghiadoan/USGS-Earthquake-Visualization/README.md

 # USGS Earthquake Visualization

-An interactive web-based map to visualize earthquake data collected by the United States Geological Survey (USGS), highlighting the relationship between tectonic plates and seismic activity.
+A web-based map that is interactive in nature has been developed to display the earthquake data gathered by the United States Geological Survey (USGS).
+This map aims to emphasize the correlation between tectonic plates and seismic events.

 ## Background

-The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
-They collect a vast amount of earthquake data from around the world daily.
-This project aims to develop a visualization tool for USGS data, allowing them to better educate the public and other government organizations on issues facing our planet.
+The USGS has the responsibility of supplying scientific information regarding natural disasters, the well-being of our ecosystems and surroundings, and the consequences of climate change and alterations in land usage.
+On a daily basis, they gather a substantial quantity of earthquake-related data from various locations globally.
+The objective of this initiative is to create a visualization tool specifically for USGS data, enabling them to enhance public awareness and provide educational resources to other government entities regarding the challenges our planet is confronting.
 ## Features

 - Leaflet-based interactive map